 Even if you enter the PIN on the computer directly, you're perfectly safe.
 The Trezor PIN mechanism is protected against key-loggers, so using it even in internet cafes means no risk for you.
 PIN is a number that you set when you first initialize your Trezor device.
 It protects the device against being used by unauthorized persons.

 Passphrase protection is the crown jewel of Trezor security design.
-Unlike the PIN, which is completely device-dependent and can be changed or disabled with no effect on your accounts, the passphrase is bound to your seed.
+Unlike the PIN, which is completely device-dependent and can be changed or disabled with no effect on your accounts, the passphrase is bound to your wallet backup.

-By using a completely custom phrase, you can add more entropy to the seed loaded in the wallet.
-This builds an entirely new, hidden wallet 'on top' of your seed.
+By using a completely custom phrase, you can add more entropy to the seed loaded in the wallet as represented by your wallet backup.
+The passphrase and wallet backup combined builds an entirely new, hidden passphrase wallet 'on top' of your wallet backup.
 The passphrase is not recorded anywhere on the device; thus it can't be tracked and is unbreakable.

-Recovery seed is the ultimate backup of all private keys and associated data used and protected by your device.
+Wallet backup is your ultimate access to all private keys and associated data used and protected by your device.

 There are multiple layers of code ensuring the legitimacy and safety of operations executed by your device.